IAmThermite/Battleships/README.md

 ## TO DO
   * BattleshipsHostJoin.java
-    * Re-order components so they are in the correct places
-    * Add padding to components

-  * BattleshipsMainFrame
-    * Make the main frame a `public static` variable?
+    * Make the game hostable/joinable (i.e validate networking)

   * Every other file needs doing